-The GPR and Resistivity methods were used to map the subsurface and walls of the Holy Sepulchre.
-With the penetration depth and resolution in focus, the MALÅ GX (GroundExplorer) with 160/450/750 MHz antennas together with the ABEM Terrameter LS (with an electrode spacing of 0.8 meters) were selected for this project of high historical value.
+The GPR and resistivity meter were used to map the subsurface and walls of the Holy Sepulchre.
+With the penetration depth and resolution in focus, the flexible GPR MALÅ GX (GroundExplorer) with 160/450/750 MHz antennas together with the resistivity meter ABEM Terrameter LS (with an electrode spacing of 0.8 meters) were selected for this project of high historical value.

-Imaging and data processing software were used to create the 2D/3D subsurface images and the post process analysis.
+Imaging and data processing software was used to create the 2D/3D subsurface images and the post-process analysis.

-The survey generated many archaeologically interesting discoveries related to man-made infrastructures – drainage canals, voids/cavities as well as remains of previous building phases of the Church.
+The subsurface mapping generated many archaeologically interesting discoveries related to man-made infrastructures – drainage canals, voids/cavities as well as remains of previous building phases of the Church.
 The supposed Tomb of Christ that has been covered in marble cladding for centuries, was now unsealed in front of the captivated audience.

-“Our performed survey is an important part of the preservation of this irreplaceable cultural treasure” says Pavlos Sotiropoulos, Technical Director Terra-Marine.
-“The high resolution data from the ABEM and MALÅ equipment has provided the archaeologists with comprehensive research material to investigate the church and its subsurface in detail”.
+“Our performed survey is an important part of the preservation of this irreplaceable cultural treasure,” says Pavlos Sotiropoulos, Technical Director at Terra-Marine.
+“The high-resolution data from the ABEM and MALÅ equipment has provided the archaeologists with comprehensive research material to investigate the church and its subsurface in detail”.

 READ THE FULL STORY: “GPR plays an import role in the unsealing of the Tomb of Christ” (PDF)

-For more in depth information, have a look at National Gographic’s documentation of this project:
+For more in-depth information, have a look at National Geographic’s documentation of this project: